imaginando/imaginando.github.io/vs/vs2/modulation-sources.md

 ## Audio Modulators

-Audio Modulators receive audio from the [Player](audio-player) or from input channels of the current Input Audio Device, selected in the [Settings](settings).
+Audio Modulators receive audio from the [Player](audio-player) or from the selected input channels of your Input Audio Device, selected in the [Settings](settings).
 It then generates a modulation signal following the intensity of the incoming audio.
-This can be used to have Layers reacting to the intensity of your music.
+This can make your Layers react to the intensity of your music.
 There are 4 AMs available.

 The AMs have two modes: **Gate** and **Spectrum**.